LeonEricsson/leonericsson.github.io/blog/2025-02-06-deepseekmath.md

 - **Reward model** $R_\phi$: a trained and frozen network that provides scalar reward given complete response to a prompt
 - **Critic** ($V_\gamma$): also known as value function, which is a learnable network that takes in partial response to a prompt and predicts the scalar reward.

-This formulation enabled the application of PPO on LLMs.
+This formulation enables the application of PPO on LLMs.

-Here’s a refined and more technically precise version of your passage:

----

 One of the primary downsides of PPO is the requirement to train a value function (or critic network) alongside the policy model.
 To prevent reward model over-optimization—an issue particularly relevant for LLMs—the standard approach incorporates a per-token KL penalty from a reference model into the reward at each token.
 Typically, the reference model used for this regularization is the initial SFT model.